ddgarrett/process_images/README.md

 # Process Images

 Review your photos to select only the best for inclusion in Google Albums and Blogger.com posts.
 Advanced features generate skeleton HTML for Blogger.com entries.
-If your pictures have GPS data embedded, you can even generate HTML pages to display Google Maps with pins than link to your Blogger.com entries.
+If your pictures have GPS data embedded, you can even generate HTML pages to display Google Maps with pins that link to your Blogger.com entries.

 ## Overview